 That’s because, in a large part, automation is dependent on customer-facing digital transformation too.
 So while RPA is a technological development that is instrumental in streamlining cumbersome and inefficient processes, it lacks the full cycle capabilities as it can only act on digitized pools of data.

-For example, for insurance companies, automated processes can route claims that are already digitally digested by the company.
-However, many insurers, in their First Notice Of Loss (FNOL), still require their customers to print, scan, draw details of their claim and scan, fax or mail them in for adjudication (FNOL).
+For example, for insurance companies, automation processes can route claims that are already digitally digested by the company.
+However, many insurers, in their First Notice Of Loss (FNOL), still require their customers to print, scan, draw details of their insurance claim and scan, fax or mail them in for adjudication (FNOL).

 For businesses to succeed, they need to be more than just efficient.
 They need to deliver compelling value to the customer.
 And, now more than ever, that value is an effortless customer experience.